 Beginning 1 Medical Spanish in Denver & Aurora Colorado

-Start using your new Spanish vocabulary after your first night of classes!
-This Beginning I Medical Spanish Class helps you learn medical Spanish basics; becoming comfortable with medical Spanish phrases and medical Spanish vocabulary.
+Start using your new Spanish vocabulary after your first night!
+This Beginning I Medical Spanish Course helps you learn medical Spanish basics so that you get comfortable with medical Spanish phrases and medical Spanish vocabulary.
 You will learn greetings and goodbyes, patient introductions, basic interview skills, common cold and flu symptoms, body parts, pain and injuries, vital signs, basic medical vocabulary, numbers, telling time and units of measure.
 A great place to start learning!

-This Medical Spanish class is great for students who…
+This Medical Spanish course is great for students who…

 - Have little or no experience with Spanish–OR